Using Multiple AI Agents: A Pioneer's Perspective

 While Quora announced a similar multi-bot capability for their Poe platform, we're excited they're validating the approach we pioneered nearly a year ago.
 As Quora CEO astutely points out, different AI models have unique strengths, and the ability to easily leverage and combine them is key to unlocking optimal workflows.

-Why multiple assistants?
+Why multiple agents?
 A few key reasons

-3. You can empirically test what works best for your needs.
+- You can empirically test what works best for your needs.
 With Dust, you can easily compare outputs from Claude, GPT-4o, Gemini, and Mistral Large on the same task to see which gives the best results.
 Mix and match until you find your winning combo.

 Making LLMs accessible and intuitive for every employee.

-Our early development of the multi-assistants feature was not merely a technological achievement but a commitment to ease everyone's use of LLMs without the help of an engineer.
+Our early development of the multi-agents feature was not merely a technological achievement but a commitment to ease everyone's use of LLMs without the help of an engineer.
 As outlined in Stanislas Polu's foundational article on the motivations behind Dust, our approach has always been about identifying and unlocking product-layer barriers to AI adoption in team settings.
 This foresight has allowed us to participate in the evolution of generative AI and actively shape it in ways that are most beneficial to our users.

 Critically, though, humans remain at the helm.
 Dust is not pursuing automation for automation's sake but amplifying the human factor - individuals' and teams' judgment, creativity, and domain expertise.